lelyan94/-Linux-Services-Integration-Lab/README.md

 ---

+## 📂 SMB Shares Configuration

-### 🔹 SMB File Shares
+### 🔹 Share Setup and Access

-Screenshots of:
-- Shares created (e.g., honeytoo, stinger)
-- Share-level permissions
+Two shares created:
+- `honeytoo` – read-only for everyone
+- `stinger` – read/write for Erica and Ernie only

 ![Image](https://github.com/user-attachments/assets/dad296c4-6a07-49a8-83aa-e9c6c2e50437)

 ---

-### 🔹 `testparm` Output
+### 🔹 testparm Output

-Displays the effective Samba configuration and validates the syntax.
+Confirms that the Samba config syntax is correct and all shares are readable.

 ![Image](https://github.com/user-attachments/assets/4edf2c74-a979-45a1-a87c-20561b258ea4)

 ---

-### 🔹 `realm list` Output
+### 🔹 realm list Output

-Verifies Linux machine is enrolled in the domain and lists SSSD configuration.
+Displays current domain join status and SSSD config from Linux.

 ![Image](https://github.com/user-attachments/assets/a7243fd0-0e2d-446a-aade-55782494468d)

 ---

-### 🔹 File Permissions for Apache & FTP Content
+### 🔹 File Permissions (Apache & FTP)

-Shows Linux folder-level permissions for hosted content directories.
+Linux file ownership and permission settings for Apache and FTP directories are shown.

 ![Image](https://github.com/user-attachments/assets/8a2668e5-74e1-4440-be1b-d149d96ad5fd)